-You literally cannot stop them.
-The best you can do is notice when they’re being sketchy and snitch to the server.
+You can’t prevent this.
+The only thing you can do is detect when someone’s doing it and report back to the server.

-First thing you notice in their code?
-Every single string is built character by character:
+Every string in their code is built character by character:

 var joinStrings = function() {